 A pure agent is a registered taxable person who liaises between other suppliers on behalf of his client.
 Under this concept, while providing services to the client, he also undertakes to receive other ancillary services from other service providers, and incurs expenditure on behalf of his client.
 The actual expenditure incurred by a pure agent is later claimed as reimbursement.
 In other words, over and above the value of services rendered to his client, any other expenditure incurred by a pure agent (on behalf of his client) will be a reimbursement.

-Therefore, the relationship between the supplier and recipient with respect to the main service, is on a principal-to-principal basis.
+Therefore, the relationship between the supplier and recipient with respect to the main service, is on a principal-to-priWhile all of the above conditions are a must to be qualified as a pure agent underncipal basis.
 The relationship between them in respect of other ancillary services is that of a pure agent.

 In the given illustration,